Abefe-source/simple_shell/README.md

 ### Credits

-All code written by Adeola Oladega and Joy Odeyemi.
+All codes were written by Adeola Oladega and Joy Odeyemi.